Programming Language

 "In addition to the interactive mode, where the user types one command at a time, with immediate execution and feedback, Bash (like many other shells) also has the ability to run an entire script of commands, known as a "Bash shell script" (or "Bash script" or "shell script" or just "script").
 A script might contain just a very simple list of commands — or even just a single command — or it might contain functions, loops, conditional constructs, and all the other hallmarks of imperative programming.
 In effect, a Bash shell script is a computer program written in the Bash programming language." - Bash Shell Scripting

-BASH script is often used by Linux System Administrators to automate repetitive tasks on Linux servers and often used in the same way Windows Admins use BATCH Script is used on Windows.
-BASH is available on all Linux systems, it is very stable, reliable and most people who interact with Linux will have had some exposure to it.
+BASH script is often used by Linux System Administrators to automate repetitive tasks on Linux servers and is often used in the same way Windows Admins use BATCH Script or Powershell on Windows.
+BASH is available on all Linux systems, it is very stable and reliable and most people who interact with Linux will have had some exposure to it.

 LinuxGSM started as a simple BASH script to easily control and manage a game server (Killing Floor).
 As Daniel Gibbs (lead developer) was a Linux Systems Administrator at the time and other examples of managing game servers often used BASH it simply made sense to use it.

-LinuxGSM has envolved and grown drastically over time to add more commands and features from the early days, however, it essentially still does the same thing just on a larger scale.
-BASH is a relatively simple language to use and learn and does not require compiling and can be written in any basic text editor.
+LinuxGSM has evolved and grown drastically over time to add more commands and features from the early days, however, it essentially still does the same thing just on a larger scale.
+BASH is a relatively simple language to use and learn, does not require compiling, and can be written in any basic text editor.